 Activities and facilities

-Ahead of your visit, please check the conditions of access.
+To prepare for your visit, please check the conditions of access.

 There is a picnic area with barbeque facilities, tennis court, dam wall lookout and public toilets.